All Episodes

 Tom Holman.

-Now I could believe that, you know, if I if I randomly chose some of my audience here and said, all right, I'm gonna put you in the situation, somebody comes in with the 50,000 in cash.
+Now, I could believe that, you know, if I randomly chose some of my audience here and said, all right, I'm going to put you in this situation, somebody comes in with the 50,000 in cash, would you know it was an FBI sting?

-I would I'm pretty sure I would have spotted an FBI's thing, or or I would have assumed it was.
+I'm pretty sure I would have spotted an FBI sting, or I would have assumed it was.

-Nobody gives you 50,000 in cash unless it's a sting or you know, a cartel thing or whatever.
+Nobody gives you $50,000 in cash unless it's a sting or a cartel thing or whatever.

-And what if so this is this is me just speculating because it's funny?
+And what if, so this is me just speculating because it's funny.

-But if you tell me that Tom Homan can't spot a trap a trap that's that obvious, I don't believe that.
+But if you tell me that Tom Homan can't spot a trap that's that obvious, I don't believe that.

-Speaking of things like that, uh apparently Democrat uh, oh, what's his name?
+Speaking of things like that, apparently Democrat what's his name, Quayar?

 So he's under indictment for taking all kinds of bribes.